How to Read UFC Records | Simply Explained

 If you've ever seen a record such as 32-11-1, and wondered 'What does that even mean?'.
 You're not the only one.

-In this page, we'll go over how to read UFC records, and what each number stands for.
+In this page, we'll go explain exactly how to read UFC records, and what each number and letter stands for.

 How to Read UFC Records

-The most common situations when it occurs includes:
+The most common situations when it occurs include:

-- Cage problems out of the control of fighter.
-Marc Goddard famously stopped and ruled a fight a NC after there was so much blood on the cage that it was extremely slippery, to the point where the fighters could barely punch without slipping, and much less stand up.
+• Cage problems out of the control of the fighter.
+Marc Goddard famously stopped and ruled a fight an NC after there was so much blood on the cage that it was extremely slippery, to the point where the fighters could barely punch without slipping, and much less stand-up.

 How Do Records Work in the UFC?

-After a fight has concluded, whether it was by stoppage or judge's decision, once the announcer has read the card solidifying how the fight ended, the records of the fighters will update.
+After a fight has concluded, whether it was by stoppage or the judge's decision, once the announcer has read the card solidifying how the fight ended, the records of the fighters will be updated.

 When Nick Diaz lost his last fight, his record was immediately updated to reflect that lost.